 New employment law reform on the way

-Recently, the Swedish government finalized the draft bill that will be the basis for the new Swedish Employment Protection Act.
+Recently, the Swedish government finalized the draft bill that will be the basis for the changes to the Swedish Employment Protection Act.
 The draft bill has been submitted for the next step, and the proposed amendments to the Act will enter into force on 30 June 2022, if they are passed.
-A transition phase will apply so that the rules will apply as of 1 October 2022.
+A transition phase will apply so that the rules will come into force 1 October 2022.

 Over the last years, the need to change the Swedish Employment Protection Act has been an ongoing discussion.
 Different types of draft bills and agreements have been reviewed, but finally, a draft bill has been submitted to the Swedish Parliament.
 We have previously written about the reform of the Act here and here.

-According to the draft bill, the changes will enter into force as of 30 June 2022 and apply a bit later, as of 1 October 2022.
-The draft bill will change the Swedish employment law substantially, which is not unexpected in light of the discussions over the recent years.
+According to the draft bill, the changes will be applied as of 30 June 2022 and apply a bit later, as of 1 October 2022.
+The draft bill will change the Swedish employment law substantially, which is not unexpected in light of the discussions over recent years.

 More specifically, some of the most relevant changes include:

-- All companies will have the right to exclude up to three employees from the so-called LIFO list, exempting them from termination (currently, only companies with maximum ten employees can make exceptions from the list)
+• All companies will have the right to exclude up to three employees from the so-called LIFO list, exempting them from termination (currently, only companies with maximum ten employees may except two employees from the list)

-- Employment terminates at the end of the notice period regardless of an ongoing dispute and regardless of whether the termination is valid (currently, employees remain employed until the dispute is settled)
+• Employment terminates at the end of the notice period regardless of an ongoing dispute and regardless of whether the termination is valid (currently, employment remains until the dispute is settled)

-- A new employment form will be introduced “special fixed-term employment” which will allow companies to transfer employees faster to permanent employment (currently, the transition from a normal fixed-term employment to a permanent employment takes more time)
+• A new fixed-term employment form will be introduced- The new employment form “special fixed-term employment” replaces “general fixed-term employment”.
+This employment form will transfer to permanent employment much faster (currently, the transition from a general fixed-term employment to permanent employment takes more time)

 IUNO’s opinion

-Companies should follow the developments closely, as the changes in several aspects will change the approach from employment to termination.
-At the same time, companies should be aware that the new rules will include several limitations compared to now, for example, in relation to restructuring within the company and termination and hiring of employees.
+Companies should follow the developments closely, as the changes in several aspects will change the approach to both employment and termination.
+At the same time, companies should be aware that the new rules will include several limitations compared to now, for example, in relation to restructuring within the company, termination, and hiring of employees.

 [Draft bill 2021/22:176 on flexibility, adaptability and security in the labour market of 17 March 2022]